sunfishcode/basic-text/docs/BasicText.md

 To convert a [Unicode] buffered stream into a Basic Text buffered stream in a manner that discards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
- - Perform [From Unicode stream, strict to Basic Text stream, strict].
+ - Perform [From Unicode stream to Basic Text stream, strict].
  - At each buffer flush:
-   - If the most recent scalar value is a has a `Grapheme_Cluster_Break` of `ZWJ` or `Extend`, error wth "Basic Text string must begin with a starter other than ZWJ, SpacingMark, or Extend" before performing the flush.
+   - If the most recent scalar value is a has a [`Grapheme_Cluster_Break`] of `ZWJ` or `Extend`, error wth "Basic Text string must begin with a starter other than ZWJ, SpacingMark, or Extend" before performing the flush.
    - If the next scalar value after the flush is a [non-starter] or has a